 EPS enables prescribers - such as GPs and practice nurses - to send prescriptions electronically to a dispenser (such as a pharmacy) of the patient's choice.
 This makes the prescribing and dispensing process more efficient and convenient for patients and staff.
 More info below or on the EPS website.

 Should this be of interest to you please complete our online Nomination Form.

 Since April 2015 its now a GMS contractual requirement for us to attach an accountable named GP (also known as a Registered or Usual GP) to every patient.
 Here at St Paul's Surgery we have always provided a personal list service and therefore you already have one.
 You would have been advised of your GPs name as part of our registration process.
 For those patients where we hold a mobile number on record, we sent a SMS text message during the week commencing 8th June, reminding you of their name.
 Should you be unaware of who your named GP is then please do contact our reception team who can advise.

 We would like to take this opportunity to encourage use of your named GP for routine (non same day urgent) appointments as this provides better continuity of care to which you will benefit from.
-Click here for further information.
+See this BMS Article for further information.

 You can get free NHS prescriptions if, at the time the prescription is dispensed, you:

 You are also entitled to free prescriptions if you or your partner (including civil partners) are named on, or are entitled to, an NHS tax credit exemption certificate or a valid HC2 certificate (full help with health costs), or you receive either:

 To download any pdf files on this page you will need to have Adobe Acrobat installed on your computer.
 If you do not have a copy of Acrobat installed please click the icon below to download the latest version of the reader.